niklasp/ink-docs/versioned_docs/version-v6/debugging/overview.md

 ---
-title: Debugging
+title: Overview
-slug: /basics/contract-debugging
+slug: /contract-debugging/
 hide_title: true
 ---

 ![Magnifying Glass Title Picture](/img/title/magnifying-glass.svg)

-# Contract Debugging
+# Overview

 On a high-level there are two workflows for debugging your contract: